 When investing in China, alignment with the state is also a prudent consideration.
-We engage with companies to ensure they are adapting to both social and political trends.
-Both these health and resource scarcity government initiatives can have substantial implications for the QSR (Quick Service Restaurants) operators in the country.2
+We engage with our companies to ensure they are adapting to both social and political trends.
+Both these health and resource scarcity government initiatives affect Yum China, the master franchisee of KFC and Pizza Hut in China.

-We have debated owning a particular Chinese QSR operator at length and regularly over recent years.
+We have debated Yum China at length and regularly over recent years.
+It is a high conviction position for a number of our funds, but for some of our portfolio managers, the sustainability hurdle has been too high.
 There are a number of environmental and social concerns we have had, including the environmental impact of their supply chain, the quality of their sourcing standards and the obvious issues of selling and marketing fried food.

-Following an analysis of their sustainability reporting, we engaged with the company to follow up on concerns.
+Following an analysis of their sustainability reporting, we engaged with the company to follow up on our concerns.
 We were pleased to hear about a number of initiatives to improve their sustainability measures.
 In particular, we were impressed by their speed in adapting to consumer preferences and their awareness of the environmental impact.
 Proactively addressing both will prove critical in China, where we are seeing a rapid change in attitudes towards public health and climate risk.

-The company has been purchasing Roundtable on Sustainable Palm Oil

-(RSPO) certified palm oil for some time; and they are continually implementing new initiatives, such as a company-wide sustainable packaging sourcing policy and environmental risk management databases.
-We outlined concerns to management and encouraged a more ambitious target.
+The company has been purchasing Roundtable on Sustainable Palm Oil (RSPO) certified palm oil for some time; and they are continually implementing new initiatives, such as a company-wide sustainable packaging sourcing policy and environmental risk management databases.
+We outlined our concerns to management and encouraged a more ambitious target.
 This includes things like 100% sustainably sourced soy for chicken feed and incorporating healthier menu items.

 Additionally, we have stressed to management that supply chain management and sourcing standards are crucial in identifying and tackling climate-related risks.
 To this end, we have suggested that more disclosure and analysis around scope 3 emissions should be a priority.
-Management admitted that they have struggled with spreading awareness within China (where 98% of their suppliers are based), but that they are working closely with their suppliers to ensure alignment.3 We believe the company's extensive auditing around food safety is an indication of management's proactiveness once they commit to standards.
+Management admitted that they have struggled with spreading awareness within China (where 98% of their suppliers are based), but that they are working closely with their suppliers to ensure alignment.
+We believe the company's extensive auditing around food safety is an indication of management's proactiveness once they commit to standards.

-While the company suffered in the past with quality and food safety issues, their quality audits and training now cover 100% of their restaurants and logistics centres, and the Food Safety Committee features three of the company's directors and reports directly into the board.4 Hence, we are optimistic that the business will extend this critical lens to their more social and climate-related challenges.
+While the company suffered in the past with quality and food safety issues, their quality audits and training now cover 100% of their restaurants and logistics centres, and the Food Safety Committee features three of the company's directors and reports directly into the board.
+Hence, we are optimistic that the business will extend this critical lens to their more social and climate-related challenges.

-Overall, we believe the company's alignment and leadership on public health and environmental initiatives demonstrate a willingness to be proactive around future regulatory risks.
+Overall, we believe Yum China's alignment and leadership on public health and environmental initiatives demonstrate a willingness to be proactive around future regulatory risks and we have increased our conviction in the company.